What does my perfect partner look like?

-It is incredibly important to make sure the horse suits your needs and there are many characteristics that should be considered when making this assessment.
+It is essential to make sure the horse suits your needs and many characteristics should be considered when making this assessment.

-While every aspect of a horse will have an influence on your decision, the weighting applied to each element will be determined by the intended use of the horse.
+While every aspect of a horse will influence your decision, the weighting applied to each element will be determined by the intended use of the horse.

 Physical attributes of a horse which should be checked include: